kingsword09/pg-backup-tool/README.md

 - All required libraries bundled
 - Ready to run without PostgreSQL installation

+### Platform Availability Notes

+- **All platforms**: Consistently available for all supported PostgreSQL versions using Debian 12.4 base images with multi-architecture support.

 ## 🔧 Usage

 1. Download the appropriate archive for your platform